Fast food diet?

 So what do you do?
 Ask the cashier for nutritional information for their menu items and compare.
 Chicken is now readily available in many burger joints (grilled is much lower in fat than fried) as are a variety of salads (choose your dressing wisely).
 Grilled fish is a good choice.
 A baked potato, although high on the glycemic index, is generally better than French fries.

-Is meal planning realistic and full of variety?
+Is meal planning realistic?

 Now-a-days with all the talk about losing weight, eating too much fat or not enough protein, many restaurants have began gearing their menus toward a healthier way of eating.
 More people are becoming conscious about what they eat; therefore, finding items on the menus of your favorite restaurants is no longer difficult.
 Most restaurants will prepare foods the way you request without giving you an unwanted response.
 Many chefs have made substitutions in their cooking to keep the taste in their dishes.